fhEVM

 • chainId (optional): the chainId of the network

-• publicKey (optional): if the public key has been fetched separately (cache), you can provide it
+• publicKey (optional): if the public key has been fetched separately or stored in cache, you can provide it

 import { createInstance } from "fhevmjs";